daqo/dotfiles/README.md

 daqo's dotfiles
 ---

 To install run `curl -Lks http://bit.do/daqo-dotfiles | /bin/bash`.
+Be cautious, this will replace your existing dotfiles with the ones from this repo.

-To have all vim plugins installed you need to install vim-plug first:
+To have all vim plugins installed, you need to install vim-plug first:

 1. Install vim-plug
 ```